 What do we mean by ‘Visual Research Methods’ (VRM) ?

-(Please note that this section is not about the type of ‘visual research’ that is a central part of most art and design courses, where students are encouraged to use museum visits and other image-related searches to inspire and inform their own practice.
-Instead it addresses the potential use of visual research methods in other subjects.)
+(Please note that this section is not about the type of visual research that is a central part of most art and design courses, where students are encouraged to use observation, museum visits and other image-related searches to inspire and inform their own practice.
+Instead it addresses the potential use of visual tools for qualitative research in any discipline.)

 - The term can cover a wide range of approaches which make use of non-verbal modes of representation and/or communication as part of the research process.

 - May include photography, drawing, mapping, diagrams, collage, objects – any of which may be produced by research participants or introduced by the researcher as a prompt

 - Almost always combined with verbal communication from and/or discussions with research participants

 - Sometimes overlaps with ‘creative methods’ or ‘arts-based research’

 - Traditionally used when working with participants with limited language fluency but potential to work well with anyone